Our service is available for children and young people between the ages of 7-18.

-An inability to sit still and constant fidgeting, along with being a constant chatterbox and always interrupting can make children with ADHD pretty unpopular, both with their teachers and with their fellow children.
+Does your child show any of the following?
+An inability to sit still; constant fidgeting; being a constant chatterbox; always interrupting; and doing things without thinking.
+These features can make children with ADHD pretty unpopular, especially with their teachers, and also sometimes with their fellow children.

 Our ADHD service for children and adolescents